FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 - Promising idea as "clock for older adults with cognitive deficits"
 - Focusing on other experiences and activites that are less touch-sensory based (swimming in pools) and more sound-sensory based (i.e. reading in cafe, walking in park, watching movies) might be easier to have intended effect
 - Could experiment more with intensity and gradient of light to give different effects
-- Try thinking about different modalities and devices with other interactions, other than lights from devices that are already intended for light, such as a lamp
+- Try thinking about different modalities and devices while focusing on other interactions, other than lights from devices that are already intended for light, such as a lamp

+## Reflections

 ## Make it your own